spa46/spa46.github.io/content/old_posts/System/2016-04-27-Hardware-Study of Sensor.md

 ## Infrared

-One of the great features of using infrared sensor is thermal emission.
+One of the great features of using an infrared sensor is thermal emission.
 This enhances object come and go by thermal emission.
-However, thermal emission should be taken carefully depends on environmental factors. the sensor only able to detect object within a range but cannot accurately sense distnace.
+However, thermal emission should be taken carefully depends on environmental factors. the sensor only able to detect an object within a range but cannot accurately sense distance.

 | PARTS          | Datasheet |
 |----------------|-----------|
 | Infrared Sensor Switch |[![Foo](/images/adobe_PDF_file_icon_32x32.png)]() |
 | Compound Eye  |[![Foo](/images/adobe_PDF_file_icon_32x32.png)]() |

-Compound eye sensor is consisted of a number of infrared-sensitive transistor and LED
+Compound eye sensor is consisted of some infrared-sensitive transistors and LED

 **Types:**